Tom Cannon (footballer): International career

 Cannon received his first call up for the Republic of Ireland Under 19s squad in October 2019 and played in three Under 19 European Championship qualifier matches against Switzerland, Gibraltar and Denmark, scoring his first international goal against Gibraltar.
 Cannon was next called up to an Under 20s squad in March 2022 and played in a friendly match against an Ireland Amateurs side.
 His first call up for the Republic of Ireland U21 team came in March 2023, for a friendly against Iceland U21.
 In May 2023, Cannon was called into a training camp with the Republic of Ireland senior national team by manager Stephen Kenny.
-The FA have approached Cannon to try and convince him to play for England internationally rather than the Republic of Ireland.
+In 2023 it was also reported that the English FA approached Cannon to try and convince him to play for England internationally rather than the Republic of Ireland.

 On 28 May 2024, Cannon received his first official call-up to the Republic of Ireland senior national team for two friendly matches against Hungary and Portugal, making his debut appearance as a substitute against Portugal.

+On 16 May 2026, he scored his first senior goals for Ireland, coming on at half time and scoring the first 2 goals of the game in a 5–0 victory over Grenada in a friendly.